The revival of McDonald’s will be a detailed, painful, disciplined and comprehensive journey but an essential one.

 Though there is a current lack of it, disciplined innovation is an important process to implement in the organisation.
 McDonald’s attempt to counter its key competitor’s product offerings ended up with a significantly expanded, complex and time-consuming menu.
 The solution is not to be a “copycat” but to be an opportunity finder.
 Implementing a disciplined innovation system in the organisation will enable the brand to target the right opportunities with the right kind of products.

-An example of this could be the extension of the Big Mac range to include different flavors and toppings or even extending it to a completely different set of adjacent product categories.
+An example of this could be the extension of the Big Mac range to include different flavours and toppings or even extending it to a completely different set of adjacent product categories.
 This allows the brand to extend the equity of an iconic burger into other food products using a sub-brand.
 If the innovation system stays close to industry trends, cultural trends, eating habits (at home, fast food, dine-out etc) and competitive activity, then the new products on the brand’s menu will have a higher chance of being successful.

 Being a franchise-driven operational model, McDonald’s has to ensure that the repositioning and rebuilding of the brand and implementation of a disciplined innovation model is done in a consistent and phased manner across the network.
 This alludes to the need of having a standardised version of the brand guidelines (purpose, vision and principles) and also the targeted positioning attributes.